 Cheers to quick delicious dinners!

-Here’s the recipe for summer chicken tostadas with corn, zucchini and avocado-lime salsa.
-If you make this I hope you’ll come back and leave a comment to let me know what you think
+Here’s the recipe for Mexican Chicken Tostada with Corn, Zucchini and Avocado-lime salsa.
+If you make this I hope you’ll come back and leave a comment to let me know what you think.Print

 - 1 ripe avocado (or substitute a small container of store-bought guacamole)